State of Washington Classified Job Specification

 Definition

-Supervisor of a driver and/or vehicle licensing office within a district that is managed by a Licensing Services Representative 4; or, supervisor of a unit of Licensing Services Representatives within a large metropolitan office that is managed by a Licensing Services Representative 4; or, is the regional examiner responsible for Commercial Driver License (CDL) training and for evaluating the ability of Licensing Services Representatives and third party testers to conduct examinations for commercial truck and bus drivers licensing.
+Supervisor of a unit within a driver or vehicle licensing office that is overseen by a Licensing Services Representative 4 or a Licensing Services Manager; or is responsible for Commercial Driver License skills tests, training and evaluating the ability of Licensing Services Representatives and third party testers to conduct examinations for commercial truck and bus drivers licensing.

 Typical Work

-Supervises Licensing Services Representatives engaged in licensing activities; interviews, conducts background checks and selects staff; organizes, assigns, and reviews work; evaluates staff performance, knowledge, skills and abilities; evaluates the need for, and conducts training; takes corrective action; participates in employee orientation and career development; assists in the resolution of grievances;
+Supervises Licensing Services Representatives engaged in driver or vehicle licensing activities; interviews and selects candidates; organizes, assigns, and reviews work; evaluates staff performance, knowledge, skills and abilities; evaluates the need for and conducts training; issues corrective non-disciplinary action; participates in employee orientation and career development; assists in the resolution of grievances;

-Manages a licensing office; schedules staff; maintains records of all license work and fees collected and deposited; maintains correspondence files; monitors security; solves problems; maintains supplies; prepares periodic reports on licensing activities and employee attendance; conducts audits; reviews procedures, manuals and updates; conducts special background research on specific assignments; participates in development of the district budget; schedules the activities of the mobile driver licensing travel unit;
+Schedules staff; maintains unit’s records of all license work and fees collected, deposited and reconciled; maintains correspondence files; monitors security; solves problems; maintains supplies; prepares reports related to licensing activities and staff attendance; conducts audits; reviews procedures, manuals and updates; schedules the activities of the mobile licensing unit;

 Provides commercial driver safety education training to third party testers and licensing services representatives;